cholmes/ogc-collection/README.md

 It is more that with STAC you want to search for little 'parts' of the entire collection.
 But if you're representing the entire collection as one file then it likely makes less sense to put that in STAC.

+So in conclusion, there is a space for both STAC and OARec.
+STAC should focus on Item level search: scenes/granules/point cloud captures/etc. OARec should focus on 'dataset' search.